From the

 "Encyclopedia of American Religions",

-Edition, 1993, J. Gordon Melton:
+Fourth Edition, 1993, J. Gordon Melton:

-"In 1652, the historic Providence Baptist Church, once associated
+"In 1652, the historic Providence Baptist Church, once

-the church of an Arminian
+within the church of an Arminian

 majority who held to the six principles of Hebrews 6:1-2: repentance,

-faith, baptism, the laying-on-of-hands, resurrection of the dead, and
+faith, baptism, the laying-on-of-hands, resurrection of the dead, and a

 "The distinctive doctrine of the six principles is the